 Speak with the housing department in your county or city.

-How to Apply for a Leak Repair Grant in 2025
+How to Apply for Leak Repair Assistance in 2026

 Charity Groups Assisting in Leak Repair